1. Introduction

 open-source software that implements the Domain Name System (DNS) protocols for the Internet.

-OpenBSD is certainly a well-suited platform for running a domain name server: first and foremost, the default install always includes the latest (patched) release of Bind, saving us the bother of compiling and installing it; secondly, OpenBSD is renowned for its security, and domain name server security is at the very heart of the whole network security; lastly, OpenBSD is very stable, reliable, fast and easy-to-administer ...just how a domain name server is supposed to be!
+(see [FAQ1]); if necessary, also the latest version of Bind is available through ports and packages.
+OpenBSD is also renowned for its security, and domain name server security is at the very heart of the whole network security; last but not least, OpenBSD is very stable, reliable, fast and easy-to-administer ...just how a domain name server is supposed to be!

 In any case, most of the topics we will cover aren't OpenBSD-specific: Bind supports several platforms, thus making its configuration easy to port across different operating systems with minimal changes.